Ext functor: Definition

-Cartan and Eilenberg showed that these constructions are independent of the choice of projective or injective resolution, and that both constructions yield the same Ext groups.
+One may wonder why the choice of resolution has been left vague so far.
+In fact, Cartan and Eilenberg showed that these constructions are independent of the choice of projective or injective resolution, and that both constructions yield the same Ext groups.
 Moreover, for a fixed ring R, Ext is a functor in each variable (contravariant in A, covariant in B).

 For a commutative ring R and R-modules A and B, Ext(A, B) is an R-module (using that HomR(A, B) is an R-module in this case).
 For a non-commutative ring R, Ext(A, B) is only an abelian group, in general.
 If R is an algebra over a ring S (which means in particular that S is commutative), then Ext(A, B) is at least an S-module.

 Properties of Ext

 Here are some of the basic properties and computations of Ext groups.